-If the individual is violating his/her fiduciary duty, which involves putting the residents’ interests above other interests, even his/her own, the individual is creating a litigation risk.
-This is potentially even more serious than not living up to his/her responsibilities since there is a financial penalty attached to it.
+If the individual is violating their fiduciary duty, which involves putting the residents’ interests above other interests, even their own, the individual is creating a litigation risk.
+This is potentially even more serious than not living up to their responsibilities since there is a financial penalty.

 Impeaching a board member is typically a long shot, generally requiring two-thirds of the residents to vote in favor of the action.
-You can have a coordinated effort to vote the member out when his/her term expires, although that means waiting it out.
+You can have a coordinated effort to vote the member out when their term expires, although that means waiting it out.

 A thoughtful approachA thoughtful approach

 Since board members are also residents, generally, the board is working for the betterment of the building.
-Unfortunately, there are times where people seek to take advantage of his/her position, and residents need to take steps quickly to stem the situation before it gets out of hand.
+Unfortunately, there are times when people seek to take advantage of their position, and residents need to take steps quickly to stem the situation before getting out of hand.